orichardson/mwer-numerics/README.md

 ## Preliminary Reults

+**This may well be the result of a buggy implementation.**
+But if the code is correct, then we have found a surprising result.

-Perhaps surprisingly, Halpern's minimax weighted expected regret (MWER) decision rule, which, again, interpolates between minimax expected regret minimization (which is a conservative decision rule) and expected utility maximization, appears to be *less* conservative than either decision rule.
+Halpern's minimax weighted expected regret (MWER) decision rule, which, again, interpolates between minimax expected regret minimization (which is a conservative decision rule) and expected utility maximization, appears to be *less* conservative than either decision rule.

-Here are a few results supporting that claim.
+here are some emperical results supporting that claim.

 Each plot below is for one fixed choice of true theory.
 In each case, the $x$-axis is the timestep $t$.